pombredanne/version-tracker/README.md

   SYNOPSIS

-      getver.sh [-u username | -h]
+      getver.sh

   PARAMETERS

-      -u username : run the script as user "username" (and ensure that everything is executed/stored under the user's home directory and not/tmp or elsewhere)

-      -h          : display help screen
+      None

   RESULT

-        getver.log - csv file located in /var/log for root or ~/ for other users
+        getver.log - csv file located in /var/log if run as root or ~/ if run as other users

   NOTES